 2) They also have the task to pass messages provided by lower (sub-)layers to the appropriate (sub-)layer and, if applicable, entity.

-The routing functions with task 2 make use of the protocol discriminator (PD) which is part of the message header, or PDU session identity.
+The routing functions with task 2 make use of the extended protocol discriminator (EPD) which is part of the message header, or PDU session identity.